robak86/hardwired/docs/SERVER_DI.md

     const routeDefinition = routeDef<SuccessResponse | ValidationError | SomethingOther>()
         module.handler(routeDefinition, handler) // this is sufficient - the only edge case is that handler does not may not
 // implement all return types, but it is still typesafe
 ```

+- build.app should take an url under which the application will be mounted

 - it is tempting to provide `requestParams` for the context availble for handler creation... but this way the DI will have to